 Rachelle is no stranger to Portland Bible College being an alumnus herself.
 Rachelle has an extensive background both in ministry and entrepreneurship.
 After supervising a department at Mannahouse she joined a church plant team alongside her parents, Pastor Joel & Robbin Hjertstedt.
 She has spent the past 20 years starting and running a local business as well as pastoring in multiple contexts.
 Rachelle has a heart for students and the nations, making her a perfect fit to help our amazing students who come to PBC from all over the world.
 She is a proud mother of three children.
-Her favorite things to do are babysit her granddaughter and explore her love of photography.
+Her favorite things to do are spending time with her family and exploring her love for photography while traveling.